 Challenges in locating non-custodial parents

-What makes tracking down NCPs particularly challenging is that it’s really a set of challenges.
+What makes noncustodial parent location particularly challenging is that it often involves multiple, overlapping factors.
 For instance, there often are jurisdictional and related legal issues.
 If both the custodial parent and the NCP reside in the same state, enforcing the NCP’s court-ordered child support payments is relatively straightforward.
 If the two parents live in different states, the situation can be more complex.

 Each state determines which court within a state has jurisdiction to consider the issue of child support.
 While most states are open to cooperating with the custodial parent’s home states in enforcing the NCP’s child support obligations, the state where the NCP resides can relitigate that obligation and modify how much the NCP needs to pay.
 By and large, the bigger issue for home-state child support agencies is ready access to interstate databases and cross-state collaboration to help locate NCPs.

 If the NCP is incarcerated for at least 90 days — in some states — to 180 days in the majority of states, child support is terminated.
 Upon release, the NCP is not required to make up payments missed while behind bars.
-Since incarceration impacts child support, knowing when the NCP is in custody and when the individual’s incarceration status changes is crucial information.
+Because incarceration can affect child support obligations, accurate and timely information about custody status is an important consideration for case management.

 Benefits of effectively locating non-custodial parents